michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.4.1 - 05/30/2016 =
+- Fixed a bug that the `%rating%` variable in the `Item Format` option produced HTML outputs with an invalid structure.

 = 3.4.0 - 03/17/2016 =
 - Added the ability to automatically extract ASINs for the Item Look-up and Similarity search unit types.
 - Added the ability to set a custom label for the unit preview page.